canonical/colcon-in-container/README.md

 - Start an ephemeral `LXD` container
 - Install a fresh ROS 2
 - Upload your workspace inside the container
-- Install all your rosdep dependencies (make sure to keep your `package.xml` updated!)
+- Install your build time rosdep dependencies (make sure to keep your `package.xml` updated!)
 - Build you workspace inside the container
 - Download the `build/` and `install/` directories of the built workspace on your host under: `build_in_container` and `install_in_container/`